Institutional Scholarship Listing

 Vernon & Gaynelle Grizzard Scholarship

-Created by the family of Vernon & Gaynelle Grizzard for the purpose of providing educational assistance to the children and grandchildren of Southeastern Mills, Inc. employees, residing in Floyd County.
-The scholarship amount will vary from year to year based on the number of eligible applicants.
+Created by the family of Vernon and Gaynelle Grizzard, this scholarship serves to provide educational assistance to the children and grandchildren of Southeastern Mills, Inc. employees residing in Floyd County who have unmet financial need.
+The scholarship amount will vary year-to-year based on the number of eligible applicants.

 Wesley C. Walraven, Sr. Academic Scholarship